lebestnoob/Windify/README.md

 # The Status of Windify

 ## This website is no longer maintained.
-This may mean the webiste may break in the future.
+This may mean the website may break in the future.
 You can access this website at [https://windify.netlify.app/](https://windify.netlify.app/)

 ### Why is it here?